Linus Klausenitzer

-Linus Klausenitzer is a German bassist, best known for being a former bassist for the German progressive death metal band Obscura.
+Linus Klausenitzer is a German bassist, best known for being a former bassist for the technical death metal band Obscura.
 He also plays bass in a German/Dutch progressive death metal band Noneuclid, as well as progressive death metal project Alkaloid along with former members of both Obscura and Noneuclid.

 Biography

 At age 19, Klausenitzer attended the Music College in Regensburg, and afterwards made a degree at Hamburg Music and Art University.
 After finishing studies, he did a lot of session work in different genres, and in the meantime, was in a number of different German bands, Fall of Serenity being the most well-known one.
 He was also a member of Noneuclid, a German/Dutch progressive death metal band.
 He first joined Obscura as a touring bassist in 2011 and not shortly afterwards, Klausenitzer was announced as the band's new bassist.
 With them, he has recorded two albums—2016's Akróasis and 2018's Diluvium.

 In 2014, Klausenitzer takes part in the brand new band called Alkaloid.
 The band's first album, The Malkuth Grimoire, released in 2015.

 In April 2020, Klausenitzer, as well as his bandmates Rafael Trujillo and Sebastian Lanser, left Obscura due to musical differences and founded a new band named Obsidious.

 In 2021, Klausenitzer appeared as live bassist for the German metal band Beyond the Black and played also on their "ORIGINS - The Online Acoustic Experience" live-stream concert.